-If you capitalize your expenses, do not reduce your deductions on lines 12 through 34e by the capitalized expenses.
-Instead, enter the total amount capitalized in parentheses on line 34f (to indicate a negative amount) and enter "263A" in the space to the left of the total.
-See Preproductive period expenses on page F-7 for details.
+If you capitalize your expenses, do not reduce your deductions on lines 10 through 32e by the capitalized expenses.
+Instead, enter the total amount capitalized in parentheses on line 32f (to indicate a negative amount) and enter "263A" in the space to the left of the total.
+See Preproductive period expenses, later, for details.